WEEKEND APPOINTMENTS AVAILABLE!

 When you become one in God’s heart, you also become one in God’s will.
 And the only way any of us will find true peace and harmony in marriage is to surrender our will to God, and trust him with our future.
 (Evans, Jimmy; Martin, Frank.
 The Right One: How to Successfully Date and Marry the Right Person)

-(I do not provide couple’s coaching when there has been a history of physical assaults until both spouses have started individual counseling.
+(I do not provide couple’s counseling when there has been a history of physical assaults until both spouses have started individual counseling.
 I will work with the spouse that has been abused and I will refer the abusing spouse to another therapist.)

 - Lack of emotional and sexual intimacy